 How you can increase awareness of hip dysplasia

 Share your story: Raise awareness of hip dysplasia by telling your personal story.
-You can share your story in your school newsletter, with your local newspaper, on your local radio station, or with an online community (such as via your Facebook page).
-Please be sure to mention Healthy Hips Week and encourage others to seek out more information from Healthy Hips Australia.
-You are welcome to also share our media releases and hip dysplasia awareness resources.
+You can share your story with your local newspaper, on your local radio station, with a local or an online community (such as via your Facebook page).
+Please be sure to mention it's Healthy Hips Week and encourage others to seek out more information from Healthy Hips Australia.
+You are welcome to share our media releases and hip dysplasia awareness resources.

 What Will You Do For Healthy Hips Week?

 SHARE YOUR STORY AS A FACEBOOK FUNDRAISER FOR HHA

 A really quick and effective way is to share your story on your own Facebook page – let your own network of family and friends have an insight into what your experience has been like.
 It might not be life threatening, but like me you probably felt overwhelmed and isolated in the beginning, and if by sharing your story you help someone you know (even someone they know) it is worth it.
 Tell them it is Healthy Hips Week and that you are sharing your story to create awareness.
 Being reliant on community donations to keep Healthy Hips going, I ask that you please choose to add the Support Non-Profit button to your post to help raise funds.